rollup/plugins/packages/typescript/README.md

 ### Faster compiling

-Previous versions of this plugin used Typescript's `transpileModule` API, which is faster but does not perform typechecking and does not support cross-file features like `const enum`s and emit-less types.
+Previous versions of this plugin used TypeScript's `transpileModule` API, which is faster but does not perform typechecking and does not support cross-file features like `const enum`s and emit-less types.
 If you want this behaviour, you can use [@rollup/plugin-sucrase](https://github.com/rollup/plugins/tree/master/packages/sucrase) instead.

 ## Meta